[caption id="attachment_663099" align="alignright" width="6144"]

 - They can be checked into version control systems such as Git, making it possible to keep track of the "official" version of the various scripts, and any changes that are made to them.

 - They can be incorporated into a Continuous Integration / Continuous Deployment (CI/CD) system that enables them to be tested and deployed automatically (if appropriate) when changes are made, rather than having an administrator manually address each server individually.

 - When a fix needs to be made, these scripts can be analyzed to determine what systems are affected, and the fix can be easily integrated, tested, and deployed.

 - Fixes can be made not only to servers, but also to security policies, web application frameworks, and other pieces of the security puzzle, enabling manageable virtual patching and rollback.

 - Because everything is scripted, the environment can be strictly controlled, ensuring that when a fix is deployed, it's deployed in exactly the way it was deployed for testing.

-It's easy to look at the disaster that was the Equifax breach and think, "That won't happen to us."
-But the truth is, cyberattacks are becoming commonplace; if you're not taking steps to protect your infrastructure, it's not a question of whether you're going to be attacked, but when — and how bad the damage will be when it happens.
+The takeaway It's easy to look at the disaster that was the Equifax breach and think, "That won't happen to us."
+But the truth is, cyberattacks are becoming commonplace; if you're not taking steps to protect your infrastructure, it's not a question of whether you're going to be attacked, but when -- and how bad the damage will be when it happens.